jeanbernard/Calcula_Tu_Salario/README.md

 #Features

+##Version 1.0

 - [x] Calculates monthly net salary taking into account all the deductions that come from government taxes (AFP, SFS, ISR).

-*coming soon*
+- [ ] A detailed view showing the calculations.
+- [ ] Calculate payroll based on a night shift schedule.

+##Coming soon

+- [ ] Calculate extra hours based on users work time schedule.
+- [ ] Severance pay.

+*And more!!*

 #Warning!